scanner-research/scanner/README.md

 [Will Crichton](https://github.com/willcrichton) with questions.

 ### Paper citation
 Scanner will appear in the proceedings of SIGGRAPH 2018.
-If you use this software in your research, please be sure to cite the paper.
+If you use Scanner in your research, we'd appreciate it if you cite the paper.